Quick Start

 for atom in chiral.atoms():

-if atom.chiral_tag() != "CHI_UNSPECIFIED":
+if atom.chiral_tag() != ChiralTag.CHI_UNSPECIFIED:

-print(atom.idx(), atom.chiral_tag())
+print(atom.idx(), atom.chiral_tag().name)

-Read and write SDF:
+Read and write the first SDF record:

 mol = Molecule.read_sdf("input.sdf", coordinate_dim="auto")

-mol.write_sdf("output.sdf", format="v2000")
+mol.write_sdf("python/examples/output/output.sdf", format="v2000")

 Access coordinates as NumPy arrays:

-mol2d = Molecule.from_smiles("CCO").with_2d_coords()
+mol2d = Molecule.from_smiles("CCO").with_2d_coordinates()

-coords = mol2d.coords_2d()
+coords = mol2d.coordinates_2d()

 print(coords.shape)